| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 Sound healing has always been echoed throughout many cultures:

 Sound therapy scattered across the present day can comprise many things: binaural beats or white noise machines or guided meditational music or even a full sound bath.
-Each kind has a slight variation but they all are geared towards quieting the brain and putting the human body to a profound sleep.
+Each kind has a slight variation but they all are aimed towards quieting the brain and putting the human body to a profound sleep.

 2. The Science of Sound & Sleep: